MSRA Exam Revision

 Your MSRA score is valid for the duration of the recruitment year in which you take the exam.
 However, if you wish to resit the exam due to an unsuccessful attempt or to improve your score, check the guidance for your chosen specialty for rules and restrictions relating to resits, as these do vary between specialties.

 How do I revise for the MSRA?

 Familiarising yourself with the exam content is a useful starting point for your MSRA preparations.
 This will ensure that you’re aware of the demands of the exam and allow you to identify any subject areas which you may need to revisit as part of your MSRA revision.
-For a breakdown of the MSRA exam structure and different test papers, visit our MSRA complete guide and practice questions blogs, or the MSRA test blueprint.
+For a breakdown of the MSRA exam structure and different test papers, visit our MSRA complete guide and practice questions blogs.

-You may also find it useful to revisit the following documents, given their influence on the MSRA exam, as mentioned previously:
+You may also find it helpful to revisit the following documents, given their influence on the MSRA exam, as mentioned previously:

 As well as exploring the exam topics, incorporating practice questions is essential for your MSRA preparations.
 This allows you to become familiar with the different types of questions and scenarios you’ll encounter during the exam, and provides opportunities to practise applying your knowledge and problem solving skills, which are important elements that will be assessed within the MSRA exam.

 Our adaptive MSRA question bank not only provides you with thousands of practice questions!
 Powered by artificial intelligence, it also automatically identifies your strengths and areas for development, ensuring that you’re given the right questions at the right time.
 By personalising learning to your individual needs, it enables you to focus on the topics which will have the biggest impact on your MSRA score, making the most effective use of your valuable revision time.
 The dashboard (below) also provides a clear snapshot of how you’re performing across all topics so you target the areas that you need to improve.